Person Page - 153

 John Bagshaw

-John Bagshaw was born circa 1828 at Bradford.
-He married Ann Horsfield in 1848.
+John Bagshaw was born in 1828 at Bowling, Bradford.1 He married Ann Horsfield in 1848.

 Children of John Bagshaw and Ann Horsfield